lorin/booknotes/Joint-Cognitive-Systems-Patterns-In-CSE.md

 One can only see general patterns defined by demands through how they play out in concrete situations.

+#### Problem space
-*problem space*: model of the way demands are inter-connected and how they play out in particular situations in a specific field of practice.
+* model of the way demands are inter-connected and how they play out in particular situations in a specific field of practice.
+* captures tradeoffs and dilemmas inherent in practice
+* captures how these may be (mis-)balanced in specific situations

+demands are uncovered by tracing processes at different scales of:
+* change
+* adaptation
+* settling into equilibria

+change triggers adaptive respoonses by stakeholders as they:
+* work around complexities
+* attempt to exploit new capabilities

+#### Story lines
+to abstract demands, look for story lines within cycles of adaptation, such as:
+* over-simplifications
+* reframing
+* automation surprises

+#### Three relational properties of JCS at work:
+1. affordance
+2. coordination
+3. resilience